Travis Bowman, Staff Writer

 6) Can you share any stories close to your heart on how essential oils have impacted the lives of someone close to you or one of your clients?

 Absolutely.
 I have a client that gets Herpes Simplex in the nasal canal, which can potentially move to the eye.
 With an application of a formula of essential oils diluted significantly in a carrier within several hours of the onset of sensation, it halts the development of the outbreak.
 The same applies to most with Shingles as well.
-I have many clients with severe scarring from acne that received significant improvement in texture of their skin.
+I have many clients with severe scarring from acne that received significant improvement in the texture of their skin.

 Commonly seen are benefits in muscle tension and localized nerve pain.
 Anxiety, panic attacks, localized pain and inflammation, depression and dry skin are often seen in thyroid patients.
 Essential oils can be very effective as complementary care in these situations.